 There are a range of solutions to consider where a trade mark is infringed.
 Common solutions we find include:

 Injunction to stop the trade mark infringement

 Applications can be made to court for an injunction.
 An injunction ordered by the court means the infringer must stop his infringement or face further court action.
 If the infringer ignored the injunction issued by the court, the worst case scenario for the infringer is that they could be made bankrupt.

 In practice, we find for a great majority of cases, that resolution to trade mark infringement is often outside of court.
 Solutions outside of court are encouraged by the courts including IPEC as they save time and money.

 We do achieve settlement agreements whereby the infringer agrees not to repeat.
-A well drafted settlement agreement means if there is a repeat, an injunction against the infringer is more likely to be issued by obtained from court without delay.
+A well drafted settlement agreement means, if there is a repeat, an injunction against the infringer is more likely to be obtained from court without delay.

 - Defended allegations of trade mark infringement for an established fashion retailer, which coincided with a new season’s product launch.

 - Defended trade mark application against a third party’s claim for invalidity.
 The party alleged bad faith and “monopoly holding” intent.
 We asserted that our client’s application was made in good faith with commercial intent.

 - Protected community trade mark holder from pan-European infringement by a number of entities.